SUNY Downstate Health Sciences University

-Journal Club (Fellows in Medicine, Psychiatry, and Dentistry)
+Journal Club (Fellows in Medicine and Psychiatry)

 In this joint fellow conference, fellows are assigned a specific topic or review article to present to other trainees and attendings.
 Following the presentation, the fellow is expected to give a short discussion outlining his/her level of understanding of the topic and raises areas of controversy or uncertainty.
 This interactive part of the presentation includes input by other trainees and attending faculty.